 “[A] resulting trust merely gives effect to the original will of the parties, it is effective from the date of the original transfer ….”
 In re Sale Guar.
 Corp., 220 B.R.
 660, 667 (9 th BAP 1998).
 “Allowing a judgment creditor to maintain a resulting trust cause of action in a case such as this one would merely apply a recognized legal and factual basis for concluding that the debtor actually retained an equitable interest [in the Irrevocable Trust] to which a judgment lien may attach.”
 Fidelity Nat.
 Title Ins., Co. at 849.
 Under a resulting trust, the creditor’s judgment lien would take effect on the date its lien was imposed, Fidelity Nat.
 Title Ins., at 850.

-After a judgment debtor who transferred property to thwart creditors files bankruptcy, the bankruptcy trustee may argue the judgment creditor has no lien on the fraudulently transferred property.
-A judgment creditor, however, should consider making the above legal arguments in defense to any adversary action seeking to determine the validity, extent or priority of the judgment creditor’s lien.
+After a judgment debtor who transferred the property to thwart creditors files for bankruptcy, the bankruptcy trustee may argue the judgment creditor has no lien on the fraudulently transferred property.
+A judgment creditor, however, should consider making the above legal arguments in defense of any adversary action seeking to determine the validity, extent, or priority of the judgment creditor’s lien.

 If you are facing a situation where a judgment creditor has placed a lien on your property after you have filed for bankruptcy, it is important to seek the help of a bankruptcy attorney.
 A bankruptcy law firm in Los Angeles can help you navigate the complexities of the law and determine the best course of action for your specific situation.
 Don’t wait, contact our bankruptcy attorney today to protect your rights and assets.

 Mr. Forsley Presents Further Program on the Small Business Reorganization Act

 Mr. Forsley Presents Program on the Small Business Reorganization Act

 Alan Forsley Speaks on How Trusts Are Affected By a Bankruptcy Filing.